Frozen – Live at the Hyperion

-Frozen – Live at the Hyperion was a musical stage show inspired by Disney's 2013 animated film Frozen.
+Frozen – Live at the Hyperion is a musical stage show inspired by Disney's 2013 animated film Frozen.
 It was presented at the Hyperion Theater in Hollywood Land at Disney California Adventure.
-The show premiered on May 27, 2016 and had its last four performances on March 13, 2020; the theater then closed March 14.
+The show premiered on May 27, 2016.

-A version of the show was premiered on board the Disney Cruise Line ship Disney Wonder under the name Frozen: A Musical Spectacular on November 10, 2016.
+A version of the show Frozen: A Musical Spectacular premiered on board the Disney Cruise Line ship Disney Wonder on November 10, 2016.

 History

 Frozen – Live at the Hyperion was announced on September 9, 2015, as a replacement for the venue's previous musical, Disney's Aladdin: A Musical Spectacular, which played from 2003 to 2016.

 The production is directed by the Tony-nominated Liesl Tommy, written by the Tony-nominated Chad Beguelin, and features sets by the Tony-nominated scenic designer Robert Brill.
 Jason Michael Webb is the musical supervisor and arranger.
 Puppets for the show were designed by Michael Curry.
 About 3,500 people auditioned for the initial production, from which the production team selected a cast of over 100 to put on up to five performances daily.